2017 MLB Mock Draft: 2 Rounds

 New York Yankees: Jake Burger, 3B, Missouri State

-- Jake Burger is a top 10 prospect.
+- Jake Burger entered the year a top 10 prospect.
 He had a .349 batting average and 21 home runs in 2016.
+Burger has a .364 batting average, 16 home runs, 43 RBI's, and 10 doubles.
 Burger fell to 16 due to a lot of teams being set at third baseman.